 We filed a Charge of Discrimination with the Equal Employment Opportunity Commission and Maine Human Rights Commission, alleging violations of The False Claims Act, Medicare fraud, and the Maine Human Rights Act.
 When the Commission did not issue a decision within 180 days, we pulled the case and filed suit in federal district court, seeking lost wages, compensatory and punitive damages, and attorneys’ fees.
 During discovery, we got an order from the court allowing us to withhold the tape recording until after the supervisor’s deposition.
 When we deposed the supervisor, he adamantly denied any wrongdoing.
 We then confronted him with the tape recording where he admitted the wrongdoing.
 We also got the court to order the company to turn over all of its billing records which it fought vehemently against.
 Finally, we deposed the corporate manager and cross examined him about the company’s failure to undertake any meaningful investigation and the decision to terminate our client.
 After depositions, the company decided to avoid further litigation and offered our client a generous settlement.

 This was a hard-fought case from the start.
 The company adamantly denied any wrongdoing and refused to provide any of the documents we requested without a court order.
 Despite his best efforts to find other work, our client was unemployed for the year and a half it took to litigate the case.
 To add insult to injury, the company contested his claim for unemployment benefits, requiring him to go to a hearing.
 We represented him at that hearing and got him the benefits he needed to help support his family during this difficult time.
 Ultimately, our client was glad that he stood up for himself and did the right thing.
-If you or someone you know has been fired for reporting unlawful activity at work, call 207.874.0905 for a free legal consultation today.
+If you or someone you know has been fired for reporting unlawful activity at work, call 207.874.0905 for legal consultation today.